jozavala-msft/data-accelerator/Data-Accumulator.md

  ![Deploy](./tutorials/images/Deploy.PNG)

 # View Metrics
-Now, switch over to the Metrics tab and check chart for House150GarageTotalTimeOpen, which shows the total time the garage door has been open in the hour.
-Also notice, that it will reset to 0 at the start of the hour. <br/>
+Now, switch over to the Metrics tab and check chart for House150GarageTotalTimeOpen, which shows the total time the garage door has been open in the hour. <br/>
  ![Alert](./tutorials/images/accumulatorchart.PNG)

 # Persistence